 CHOOSING YOUR MOTOR

-A very simplified example of the ‘trade-offs’ when considering efficiency is displayed in a Battery Operated Winch example below.
+A very simplified example of the ‘trade-offs’ when considering efficiency is displayed in a battery operated winch example, below.

-This example is certainly subjective, written in context to a battery operated winch and not exhaustive, but demonstrates other factors when considering efficiency.
-There are also only two technology combinations considered although many others motor/gearbox technolog combinations could be compared.
+The example above is subjective, written in context to a battery operated winch and not exhaustive but demonstrates some of the other factors to be included when considering efficiency.
+In this example we've only considered two technology combinations, although many other motor/gearbox technology combinations could be compared.
 When comparing technology groups for ultimate efficiency you may wish to select a brushless motor with epicyclic gearbox, which in general, would give you the best efficiency but at additional cost and complexity.
-For example, being a winch it may need to self-sustain (not move when the power if off but the load is still applied) which a worm-wheel gearbox can achieve due to its inefficiencies.
+For example, being a winch it may need to self-sustain (not move when the power if off but the load is still applied), which a worm-wheel gearbox can achieve due to its inefficiencies.
 The epicyclic gearbox may well not self-sustain due to its increased efficiency, therefore requiring extra items such as a mechanical brake and all the control complexities that go with it.
 The cost of the additional brake, its control, along with the PWM controller for the brushless motor, can be considerable when compared to the simplicity of Permanent DC Motor & Worm Wheel Gearbox.

 Parvalux’s experience with the full range of technologies means we can save you time when selecting the most appropriate motor and gearbox technology for your application.